melhelow/receipt-processor/README.md

 - press on the link `http://localhost:3001/graphql` when this message appear `🌍 Now listening on localhost:3001
 Use GraphQL at http://localhost:3001/graphql`
-- press on Query your server on the graphQl sandbox, becasue your your server is runing you can use the following queries and mutations to get the data from the database
+- press on Query your server on the graphQl sandbox, because your your server is runing you can use the following queries and mutations to get the data from the database

 ## video Demo
 - please check this screencastify Demo for your refernce